rsyslog/rsyslog/source/multi_ruleset.rst

 the same time, only one can do so while the others need to wait.
 With multiple rulesets, its own queue can be created for each ruleset.
 If now each listener is bound to its own ruleset, concurrent message submission is possible.
-On a machine with a sufficiently large number of cores, this can result in dramatic performance improvement.
+On a machine with a sufficiently large number of corse, this can result in dramatic performance improvement.

 It is highly advised that high-performance systems define a dedicated